Children and Youth Advocacy Clinic

 Attorney Contact: Alicia LeVezu, Equal Justice Works Fellow Sponsored by Intellectual Ventures and Perkins Coie, LLP

-The Access to Counsel Project seeks to connect young people involved in the foster care system with legal counsel.
+The Access to Counsel Project seeks to increase access to quality legal counsel for young people involved in the foster care system.

 When a child is removed from home due to abuse or neglect, decisions about where she will live, the services she will receive, and the family relationships she can maintain are determined by judges in a courtroom.
 In this situation, an attorney can advocate for the desires of a child, whether those desires are to remain with her parents, to maintain sibling contact, or to receive services for her educational and mental health needs.